-This goes for any role in the production team, but a cinematographer in particular needs to be a jack of all trades and pretty much a master of them all, too (particularly on smaller productions in which the director and cinematographer is usually one and the same).
+This goes for any role in the production team, but a cinematographer in particular needs to be a jack of all trades and pretty much a master of them all, too (particularly on smaller productions in which the director and cinematographer are usually one and the same).

 In particular, a good cinematographer is one who knows every single camera and piece of lighting equipment on set, inside and out.
-Your job will be to translate the thoughts and instructions of the director—which might not necessarily be overly articulate—into real life results.
+Your job will be to translate the thoughts and instructions of the director—which might not necessarily be overly articulate—into real-life results.
 Naturally, you’ll only be able to do that effectively if you know exactly how to manipulate your tools; coaching those enlisted to help you to do the same is also paramount, so be prepared to brush up on your coaching skills while on set.

 Essentially, all this boils down to skills in both communication and technology, so there’s no substitute for getting elbows-deep in theory and doing your reading.
-It may sound dull, but you’ll want to memorize every page of every instruction manual of every camera you’re likely to use, and then put this learning into practice with every lens you can get your hands on at every chance you get.
+It may sound dull, but you’ll want to memorize every page of every instruction manual of every camera you’re likely to use and then put this learning into practice with every lens you can get your hands on at every chance you get.

-Same goes for lighting equipment and techniques, but at the same time, don’t try and stick too close to the book either.
+The same goes for lighting equipment and techniques, but at the same time, don’t try and stick too close to the book either.
 Sounds paradoxical, but every set and situation will be different—you can’t force a square peg into a round hole, so make sure you keep a spirit of innovation and problem-solving around you at all times.
 You’ll be surprised at the number of techniques you’ll pick up (and possibly even invent) through experimentation.

 4. Study Photography… With No Humans in It